-\begin{remark} The three sets described in the Theorem \ref{thm: beyondSymmetricSplit} have a specific structure of outcomes, which is described below (also see Fig. \ref{fig:threeSets}). \begin{enumerate}[] \item The first set $\mathcal{E}_s^1(\rho,\sigma)$ consists of all the measurements for which only $\tr\lr{\Lr\rho}$ i.e. probability of detecting $\rho$ when the given state is $\rho$ is non-vanishing and the probabilities $\tr\lr{\Lr\sigma}$, $\tr\lr{\Ls\rho}$ and $\tr\lr{\Ls\sigma}$ vanish.
-So, for any measurement that belongs to this set, if the given input state is $\rho$, the measurement either declares in favor of $\rho$ or rejects both the hypotheses.
+\begin{remark} The three sets described in the Theorem \ref{thm: beyondSymmetricSplit} have a specific structure of outcomes, which is described below (also see Fig. \ref{fig:threeSets}). \begin{enumerate}[] \item The first set $\mathcal{E}_s^1(\rho,\sigma)$ consists of all the measurements for which only $\tr\lr{\Lr\rho}$ i.e. the probability of detecting $\rho$ when the given state is $\rho$ is non-zero and the probabilities $\tr\lr{\Lr\sigma}$, $\tr\lr{\Ls\rho}$ and $\tr\lr{\Ls\sigma}$ vanish.
+So, for any measurement that belongs to this set, if the given input state is $\rho$, the measurement either declares in favor of $\rho$ or doesn't make any decision (i.e. reject the test).
 However, if the given state is $\sigma$, it always rejects both the hypotheses.
 Fig. \ref{fig:threeSets}\text{(a)} illustrates this point.

-\item Similarly, the second set i.e. $\mathcal{E}_s^2(\rho,\sigma)$ consists of all the measurements for which only $\tr\lr{\Ls\sigma}$ i.e. probability of detecting $\sigma$ when the given state is $\sigma$ is not vanishing and the probabilities $\tr\lr{\Lr\rho}$, $\tr\lr{\Lr\sigma}$, and $\tr\lr{\Ls\rho}$ vanish.
-So, for any measurement that belongs to this set, if the given input state is $\sigma$, the measurement either declares in favor of $\sigma$ or rejects both the hypotheses.
+\item Similarly, the second set i.e. $\mathcal{E}_s^2(\rho,\sigma)$ consists of all the measurements for which only $\tr\lr{\Ls\sigma}$ i.e. the probability of detecting $\sigma$ when the given state is $\sigma$ is non-zero and the probabilities $\tr\lr{\Lr\rho}$, $\tr\lr{\Lr\sigma}$, and $\tr\lr{\Ls\rho}$ vanish.
+So, for any measurement that belongs to this set, if the given input state is $\sigma$, the measurement either declares in favor of $\sigma$ or reject the test.
 However, if the given state is $\rho$, it always rejects both the hypotheses.
 Fig. \ref{fig:threeSets}\text{(b)} illustrates this point.

 \item The third set i.e. $\mathcal{E}_s^3(\rho,\sigma)$ consists of all the measurements for which both $\tr\lr{\Lr\rho}$ and $\tr\lr{\Ls\sigma}$ are non-zero.
 So, for the given state $\rho$ (or $\sigma$), it either declares outcome as $\rho$ (or $\sigma$), or rejects both the hypotheses.
 Fig. \ref{fig:threeSets}\text{(c)} illustrates this point. \end{enumerate} \end{remark}